garrettreed/dnd-character-generator/readme.md

 This is a Ruby module for generating D&D characters.
 There's a little backstory behind why they're short of some things---they were designed for a [Dungeons & Debauchery][story] party, not a long-term, technically-complete D&D campaign.
 And they suit their purpose well.

 To get started, just clone the repo.
+There are no external dependencies.

 For four characters, run